How to transform your backyard and make it safer for children?

 There is no better feeling than playing ball games in your backyard in summer.
 The dangers with ball games are apparent, it is advised to keep any soccer goals away from buildings and windows.
-Make sure you have a fence in place which will stop any stray balls from damaging the neighbours’ property.
+Make sure you have a fence in place which will stop any stray balls from damaging the neighbors’ property.
 A trampoline is a popular addition in backyards and can be great fun.
 A trampoline should be away from buildings and where people sit and should have adequate fencing to stop children from bouncing off.

-Plants, trees and shrubs
+Plants, trees, and shrubs

 Having a garden that is attractive to birds and bees is always a bonus when it comes to promoting a healthy ecosystem in your very own backyard.
 Not to mention that is also aesthetically pleasing.
 Choosing plants and trees which will be low maintenance and cause no issues for anyone using the yard.
 Keeping trees trimmed in the proper months will help to ensure that no branches fall off in heavy winds.
 Allergies is another major area where families should put some thought into what they plan to grow.
 Where possible, you can plant low allergen plants, reducing the risk of any unwanted reactions by any of your children or their friends.
-These would be plants like the bottlebrush which can endure dry summers, wet winters and are tolerant to frost.
+These would be plants like the bottlebrush which can endure dry summers, and wet winters and are tolerant to frost.

 BBQ and outside cooking

-The most dangerous room in any household is the kitchen, and an outside cooking space can be just as dangerous for your children.
+The most dangerous room in any household is the kitchen, and outside cooking space can be just as dangerous for your children.
 Choose a place in your yard which is sheltered but close to any buildings or overhanging trees.
 When possible, it is good to build a wall around the cooking space which will limit people coming into contact with hot surfaces or sharp knives.
 Be sure to keep any gas in a secure, cool place where children can’t reach it.
-If using coal on your BBQ, you should ensure it is completely extinguished with no embers before disposing of.
+If using coal on your BBQ, you should ensure it is completely extinguished with no embers before disposing of it.
 Try to do any knife work in the kitchen before cooking outside, to limit how many sharp objects are out in the open.
-BBQ safety needs to adhered to until all the cooking surfaces have cooled and sharp objects have been put away.
+BBQ safety needs to adhere to until all the cooking surfaces have cooled and sharp objects have been put away.